frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-tapmods.md

 5. Also same as (3)
 6. Same as (2), decision is made at end of tapping term
 7. If already in hold mode, another MT key is always tap
-8. If second key within TT is also HRM, wait until end of term to activate mods.
+8. If second key within TT is also MT, wait until end of term to activate mods.
 This should maybe be a shorter time like say COMBO_TERM
 9. Same as (8), decision already made at end of term
-10. Releasing HRM within TT triggers tap
+10. Releasing MT within TT triggers tap
 11. Same as (10)
-12. Non-HRM key triggers tap outputs
+12. Non-MT key triggers tap outputs
 13. This is ZMK "global quick tap"

 ## Variants

-### Combo-like modtaps
+### Combo-like mod-taps

 It might be desirable to limit activation of multiple modifiers to "being pressed at the same time".
 For example, it might seem irregular that typing OJ will produce output immediately, but typing ON will not produce output until one of them is released.
-If all modtaps had to be pressed within CT (instead of TT) to be held, this might be allieviated (\*).
+If all mod-taps had to be pressed within CT (instead of TT) to be held, this might be allieviated (\*).
 In effect, activating multiple modifiers would be like triggering a combo.

 Let `|` indicate expiration of CT, then (8) and (9) become two scenarios each: